Binumi/binumi-moodle/README.md

 administration -> Plugins -> Local plugins -> Binumi package config` and enter:

 * The `hostname` of Binumi site (i.e. binumi.com).
-* The `scheme` you wish to launch the Chooser and view embeds from (i.e. HTTP or HTTPS)
-* Whether you want to use `lti authentication` (i.e. True or False)
 * The name of your `lti consumer key` (this must match a valid LTI consumer in Binumi site)
 * The secret of your `lti shared secret` (this also must match the secret in the LTI consumer above)
-* Whether you want to use `trusted embeds` (i.e. True or False).
-This allows users to share content from private course collections with other users.

 ### Filter configuration setup: ###